 Red Flags

-These red flags might indicate that all is not well with your Dwarf gouramis:
+These red flags might indicate health problems for your gouramis:

 - Inactivity